WMDA/tf_developer_exam/README.md

 - Canidates Handbook (https://www.tensorflow.org/extras/cert/TF_Certificate_Candidate_Handbook.pdf).
 This is the curriculum so is essential!!
 I will try to organise the repo around this and this is free.
 - TensorFlow Developer Professional Certificate on Coursera (https://www.coursera.org/professional-certificates/tensorflow-in-practice).
 I am using the free version of this at the moment but this course seems pretty essential to the exam.
 - Deeplearn.ai neural networks and deeplearning specialization (https://www.youtube.com/playlist?list=PLkDaE6sCZn6Ec-XTbcX1uRg2_u4xOEky0).
 I am using this to help my understanding of the theory of the exam.
-I like the youtube version of this as I am subscribed to too many courses on coursera.
+I like the youtube version of this course.
 - AI and Machine Learning for Coders: A Programmer's Guide to Artificial Intelligence by Laurence Moroney.
 I bought the kindle version of this as I have to do long commutes on trains (often without phone signal, stupid London underground!) so this allows me to do something while commuting.
 - TensorFlow Developer Certificate in 2021: Zero to Mastery from udemy (https://www.udemy.com/course/tensorflow-developer-certificate-machine-learning-zero-to-mastery/).
 Udemy massively overcharge for their courses but do regular sales (at least once month) when stuff can be really cheap.

 ## Finally

 I hope this repo can help others but this repo is primairly aimed to help my learning.
-I am a linux user so I am doinng everything on linux.
-I can't answer technical questions on how to install tensorflow on mac/windows etc (look on stack overflow for this stuff!!).
+I am a linux user so I am doing everything on linux.
+I can't answer technical questions on how to install tensorflow etc on mac/windows etc (look on stack overflow for this stuff!!).